choonghwanlee/fairllm/README.md

 You can run fairness evaluation by running `python evaluate_fairness.py`.
 Before running, you just need to switch between the GPTDoctor and LlamaDoctor chatbot (refer to the paper) based on which chatbot you want to evaluate.

+If you want to finetune LlamaDoctor yourself, the script to do so is available in finetune-chatdoctor.py.
+However, it requires the HealthCareMagic-100k dataset, which was too large to upload to Git.
+You can find the online link for it here for manual download (https://drive.google.com/file/d/1lyfqIwlLSClhgrCutWuEe_IACNq6XNUt/view)

 # Stylistic Integrity

 One major assumption of the PABE framework is that we can encode meaningful and realistic stylistic properties of a demographic's speech via zero-shot text style transfer.
 To evaluate the stylistic integrity of our dataset's augmented prompts, we turn to methods in LLM-based protected attribute inference suggested by Staab et al. (https://arxiv.org/pdf/2310.07298).